 What Is FDA Batch Certification for FD&C Dyes and Lakes?

 For dyes and lakes intended for use in food, drug and cosmetic products to be sold in the United States, the FDA requires certification.
-This involves sending a sample of each batch of dye or lake to the FDA for a full analysis that includes the exact makeup of each color, along with they percentage of color, or "dye load."
+This involves sending a sample of each batch of dye or lake to the FDA for a full analysis that includes the identifying the exact makeup of each sample, along with the percentage of color, or "dye load" found.

 Mad Oils, Inc d/b/a Mad Micas, is an FDA-certified repack facility.
 This allows us to purchase FDA-certified dyes and lakes, have the FDA re-test and re-certify them, and repack them into smaller quantities.